mekowalski/hacktoberfest-beginner/README.md

 - Create a new Pull Request from your forked repository, click the `New Pull Request` button located at the top of your repository
 - Wait for you PR to be reviewed and merge approval
-- Star this repository if you had fun!
+- :star::star::star: Star this repository if you had fun! :star::star::star:

 # Format